 Fort Greene is situated between Clinton Hill and Downtown Brooklyn.
 The Brooklyn Navy Yard sits to its north, and Atlantic Avenue lies at the southern border.
 Known for its gorgeous examples of mid-19th century Italianate and Eastlake architecture, the neighborhood has long been home to brownstones, brick townhouses, and single frame residences.
 Fort Greene’s face is changing, however, particularly on the western edge.

-New luxury housing developments continue to rise in the midst of performing arts centers such as Theater for a New Audience’s Polonsky Shakespeare Center, and the BAM (Brooklyn Academy of Music) Fisher Building, which opened in 2012.
+New luxury housing developments continue to rise while performing arts centers such as Theater for a New Audience’s Polonsky Shakespeare Center, and the BAM (Brooklyn Academy of Music) Fisher Building, which opened in 2012.
 An upscale Marriot property called “Autograph Collection” is underway as well, with plans to open this year.
 The new “Brooklyn Cultural District” will provide hundreds of housing options and new jobs for Brooklynites, as well as a complete facelift to the neighborhood.

 What to do